dstroy0/InputHandler/README.md

                                            your_arguments_in_order  // your argument array
                                           );
 ```
+NOTYPE is a special argument type that doesn't perform any type-validation.

 Class output is enabled by defining a buffer, the class methods format the buffer into useful human readable information.